-We expect business to provide IPART with its long-term investment program in some detail, together with supporting evidence and assumptions.
-We do not intend to micro-manage the investment program, but we need to be confident that the program is designed to deliver in the long-term interest of customers.
+We expect a business to provide us with its long-term investment plans in some detail, together with supporting evidence and assumptions.
+We do not intend to micro-manage the investment programs, but we need to be confident that the investment plans are designed to deliver in the long-term interest of customers.